 The path to leadership was visualized as non-linear, and highly individualized.
 The path was summarized broadly into three phases of life: early life influences; evolution of individuals towards leadership - 'the leadership black box'; and path to eminence.
 The 'leaders' had come through circumstances that pushed them to taking decisions where the outcome was uncertain.
 They made the most out of available opportunities and resources and were ready to go against the conventional path to transform their environment and establish new facilities, structures and institutions.
-This is testimony to Peter Drucker's famous statement that 'long-range planning does not deal with future decisions.
-It deals with the futurity of present decisions ''(31).
+This is testimony to Peter Drucker's famous statement that "long-range planning does not deal with future decisions.
+It deals with the futurity of present decisions" (31).
 These leaders capitalized whatever opportunity was available to them and at the same time made continual efforts to respond to future situations arising as a consequence of their decision.
 Perhaps, they could make these continual efforts due to attributes of resilience, grit, persistence, negotiating capabilities, ability to rise from the ashes and emotional intelligence.
-Even as the compendium of traits and skills in the leaders is large,(19) these attributes were consistent across the participants.
-Early life social, cultural and economic influences were highlighted in this study as reported previously (3).
+Even as the compendium of traits and skills in the leaders is large, (19) these attributes were consistent across the participants.
+Early life social, cultural and economic influences were quite prominent in shaping these attributes.
+The importance of relationships and networks were highlighted in this study as reported previously (3).